 Many public innovation learning offers are falling short of equipping public ofﬁcials with ‘innovation craft’ - the skills, mindset and culture that enable innovation.
 Our shared aim therefore is to focus on practice-led, collaborative learning that helps governments create real change.

-States of Change has been initiated by Nesta, but is a collective brought to life by our faculty, our government and delivery partners and the wider community of practice.
+States of Change was initiated by Nesta, and is now an independent non-profit that works as a collective and is brought to life by our faculty, our government and delivery partners and the wider community of practice.

 This faculty will play a key role in delivering our learning programmes, as well as contributing to the growing body of practical experiences and knowledge that exists within the community of practice.

 We are also partnering with ambitious governments to help them build their innovation capacity and grow the movement of public innovation practitioners.